The Jericho River

 “Through historical fiction, David [Tollen] has provided a valuable tool for teachers and students in their continuing quest to study the past.” — Philip Bigler, 1998 National Teacher of the Year

 The Jericho River flows through a magical world shaped by myth and history.
-Young Jason Gallo sails the river on a dangerous quest to rescue his estranged father.
-He battles minotaurs and pirates, flees barbarians, stumbles into mummies’ tombs, and outwits fairies, philosophers, and scientists.
-Along the way, he finds love and betrayal, faces the legacy of a broken family — and flees a hidden foe who threatens all he holds dear.
+Young Jason Gallo sails the river on a dangerous quest to rescue his father.
+He battles minotaurs and pirates, flees barbarians, stumbles into mummies’ tombs, and outwits philosophers, fairies, and scientists.

-But Jason’s tale is more than an adventure story.
-The river flows like a timeline, carrying the young man through historic lands — Sumer, Babylonia, ancient Greece, Medieval Europe, Napoleon’ empire, and many others — tracing the history of Western Civilization, from its Middle Eastern origins to the modern era.
+The river flows like a timeline, carrying the young man through historic lands — Sumer, the pharaohs’ Egypt, Classical Greece, Medieval Europe, and more — winding its way through the ancient Middle East and Western Civilization.
 Professor Gallo, Jason’s father, is a historian, and his notes outline the journey, revealing the truth about Cleopatra, King Arthur, and the fall of the Roman Empire.
-He explains how how a French lawyer’s son became king of Sweden, as well as the origins of coffee, the cat, chivalry, the Atlantis myth, and more — and much more.
+He explains how a French lawyer’s son became king of Sweden, as well as the origins of coffee, the cat, chivalry, the Atlantis myth, and much more.

 Will Jason find his father in time to rescue his crumbling family?
 Or will he be trapped by the past?
 The Jericho River will enliven any class or remote learning living room!

 For more information, please click the links below: